 As you will probably know by now, we love a good old road trip to see our favourite bands.
-Last month we headed down to Sheffield to see The 1975 at FlyDSA Arena Sheffield.
-This was our first trip to Sheffield and we had a great time.
-We stayed two nights at DoubleTree by Hilton Hotel Sheffield Park in a lovely king deluxe accessible room.
+So it was good to head down to Sheffield to see The 1975 at Sheffield Arena.
 We knew we were in for a brilliant show as we had just seen The 1975 at The SSE Hydro Glasgow two weeks prior as well as a few years ago.
-Our first experience attending this arena was amazing so I’m excited to share my FlyDSA Arena Sheffield wheelchair access review.
+Our first experience attending this arena was amazing so I’m excited to share my Sheffield Arena wheelchair access review.

-Having never been to the FlyDSA Arena Sheffield before we were unsure about accessibility and the process of booking accessible tickets.
+Having never been to the Sheffield Arena before we were unsure about accessibility and the process of booking accessible tickets.
 Thankfully we didn’t have to worry and the whole process was fairly quick and easy.

 The Sheffield arena website has an accessibility section with helpful information including disabled parking, viewing platforms, accessible toilets, medical requirements, booking tickets, walking distances and more.